-We will be uploading videos at least every Tuesday and Thursday of the week.
+We will be uploading videos every day til Christmas for Vlogmas.
 In this section you will see the most recent uploaded video to our Youtube channel Hurricane Jeffries.

 This section is our State Parks play list.
 We love to adventure to places the are less traveled or we go when they are slow.
 That way we can take our time and not worry about interrupting others experiences with our crazy.

 We are the first to say that an outing with a family like ours is difficlult and needs lots of planning.
 There are always melt downs but the fun usually out ways the bad.
 All experience is learning experience.

 With a little pre planning and a whole lot of patients, you kiddos can learn to be out in nature and find comfort and peace there.
 It is so much less stimulating than a museum or another kind of outing.
 Those places are wonderful but they do push the kids limits and usually we end up with so many more meltdowns.
 State parks are super affordable and usually the upkeep is great.

 Mason is one seriously tough kid.
 He was born different with autism and a brain that thinks WAY too much and will almost never shut off.